 FreeAgent

-Free with NatWest, RBS or Mettle · otherwise ~£19/month
+Free for NatWest, RBS or Mettle customers · otherwise paid

 QuickBooks

-The cheapest paid option that covers MTD for Income Tax and includes Self Assessment filing.
+Entry-level "Sole Trader" plan available.
+Current pricing on quickbooks.intuit.com/uk.
+Covers MTD for Income Tax and includes Self Assessment filing.
 Clean mobile app, good receipt capture on the go, and a straightforward interface.
-A sensible choice if you're not with NatWest and want something more capable than a basic free tool.

 Xero

+Entry-level plan available.
+Current pricing on xero.com/uk.
 The most popular platform among UK accountants.
-Slightly more involved than QuickBooks but scales well if you take on staff or go limited down the line.
+Scales well if you take on staff or go limited down the line.
 Worth it if your accountant already works in Xero and you want everything in one place.

-Sage's free individual plan suits sole traders submitting a small number of invoices per month.
-A decent no-cost entry point if FreeAgent isn't available through your bank and you want to keep outgoings down while you get started.
+Has a self-employed-friendly product line.
+Current pricing on sage.com/en-gb.
+A reasonable entry point if FreeAgent isn't available through your bank and you'd like to keep outgoings predictable while you get started.

 All four are on HMRC's list of recognised Making Tax Digital software.
 If you're unsure, ask your accountant which one they prefer — most work in Xero or QuickBooks, and using the same platform makes the quarterly submissions and Final Declaration much smoother.